izaaseiler/izaaseiler/README.md

 ## Hi there!
 Call me Iza. 👩

-- 🌱 Currently learning Html, JavaScript, CSS and C.
+- 🌱 Currently learning programming logic and starting in the backend world.
 - 🎓 Student of systems analysis and development

 <div>